 - Pour the filling into the prepared pie shell.

-- Bake at 350 for 35 to 45 minutes, until set.
-If necessary, place a pie shield or foil ring over the edge of the pie to protect it from browning too much.
+- Bake at 350 F for 35 to 45 minutes, or until the filling is set.
+If the pie appears to be browning too much, place a pie shield or foil ring over the edge of the pie crust.

 - The filling will be puffed up, but it will flatten as it cools.

 - Remove the pie to a rack to cool completely.

 - Refrigerate until thoroughly chilled before serving.
 Store leftovers in the refrigerator.